idlesign/django-sitetree/docs/source/templatesmod.rst

  * `sitetree/menu_bootstrap_navlist.html`

-   This template can be used to construct a Boostrap Nav list.
+   This template can be used to construct a Bootstrap Nav list.

    .. note::